vmware-archive/clarity/_documentation/tabs.md

         <td>&lt;number&gt;</td>
         <td>N/A</td>
         <td class="left">
-            When a tab is clicked, an event is emitted with the index of the selected TabLink.
+            When a tab is clicked, an event with the index of the selected TabLink is emitted .
         </td>
     </tr>
     </tbody>